Healthy, resilient tropical marine ecosystems, including coral reefs, depend on the quality of the water within and around them.

 Declines in coastal water quality have resulted in detrimental impacts on the productivity and function of tropical marine ecosystems, and ultimately on their resilience.

-Increasing human population, intensifying land use and development of coastal regions are the primary causes of decline in coastal water quality and ecosystem health.
-The main marine water quality issues facing the waters around Northern Australia are:
+Increasing human population, development of coastal regions and agricultural land use are primary causes of worldwide declines in coastal water quality and marine ecosystem health.

 In northern Australia, the main coastal and marine water quality issues are: